brandon-schabel/bnk-sync/packages/sync-engine/README.md

   // Function/schema to validate raw messages.
 Expects returning a TMessage or throwing an error. validateMessage?: (rawMessage: unknown) => TMessage;

-  // Persistence adapter for loading/saving state (e.g., SQLiteWebSocketAdapter or FileWebSocketAdapter). adapter?: BackendWebSocketPersistenceAdapter<TState>;
+  // Persistence adapter for loading/saving state (e.g., SQLiteWebSocketAdapter or SQLiteSyncAdapter). adapter?: BackendWebSocketPersistenceAdapter<TState>;

   // If true, automatically increments an internal version on each state update.